Keith Kwan

-Keith Kwan Chiu-chung (關朝聰, 1959 - 19 September 1995), nicknamed "Gwai Chai" (鬼仔), was a late bilingual actor from Hong Kong.
+Keith Kwan Chiu-chung (關朝聰, 1959 - 19 September 1995), nicknamed "Gwai Chai" (鬼仔), was a Hong Kong actor.
 He joined TVB in 1984 and became an artist under the company.
 He was known as a program host on the Pearl Channel and occasionally participated in TVB guest appearances in movies and TV series, hosting and showbiz, etc. Later, in the early 1990s, Kwan Chiu-chung moved to Canada until he died of cancer caused by AIDS in Vancouver, Canada on September 19, 1995.
 He was 36 years old.

 Biography

 Summary

-In 1959, Keith Kwan Chiu-chung was born in British Hong Kong.
+In 1959, Kwan was born in British Hong Kong.
 His father was from Kaiping, Guangdong, China and his mother was Scottish.
 When he was a child, he studied at True Light Middle School of Hong Kong (Second Primary School Kindergarten, graduated in 1965), he moved to Canada with his family at the age of 8 to continue his studies there.
-He has performed in dramas, stage plays and filmed commercials in America and Canada.
+He has performed in dramas, stage plays and filmed commercials in the United States and Canada.
 After graduating from university, he returned to Hong Kong and became a member of the Hong Kong Performing Arts Troupe.
 He also worked as a director at Hong Kong Radio.
-In 1984, Kwan Chiu-chung joined Television Broadcasts Limited (TVB) under the introduction of artist Deborah Moore, Kwan co-hosted a variety show on the English channel Pearl Channel with Deborah Moore in the mid-1980s, his performance attracted the attention of the audience, and he was later invited to participate in a TV series on the Cantonese channel Jade Channel, and occasionally made guest appearances in movies and TV.
+In 1984, Kwan joined TVB under the introduction of artist Deborah Moore, Kwan co-hosted a variety show on the English channel Pearl Channel with Deborah Moore in the mid-1980s, his performance attracted the attention of the audience, and he was later invited to participate in a TV series on the Cantonese channel Jade Channel, and occasionally made guest appearances in movies and TV.